Innmind/documentation/docs/philosophy/oop-fp.md

 This is a more mathematical approach to building programs that has gained a lot of traction for the past few years.

-Innmind mainly use the principle described below, but FP as a whole has a lot more.
+Innmind mainly use the principles described below, but FP as a whole has a lot more.

 ### Immutability

 You already use immutable data without even realising it.
-For example if you do `$result = str_replace($search, $replace, $subject)`, the call of the function doesn't modify the values inside `$search`, `$replace` or `$subject` but returns a new value `$result`.
+For example if you do `#!php $result = str_replace($search, $replace, $subject)`, the call of the function doesn't modify the values inside `$search`, `$replace` or `$subject` but returns a new value `$result`.
 This is in essence immutability, you only return new values.

 This allows to have less things to think about when calling a method.
 You know for sure the data you pass in to a function won't change.
 And inside a function you know that manipulating the data passed in won't have side effects outside of your scope.